DataDog/hiring-engineers/answers.md

 _When this monitor sends you an email notification, take a screenshot of the email that it sends you._

 ![Alt text](/photos/waning_alert_email.png?raw=true)

+**Collecting APM Data:**

+_Given the following Flask app (or any Python/Ruby/Go app of your choice) instrument this using Datadog’s APM solution:_

+_Note: Using both ddtrace-run and manually inserting the Middleware has been known to cause issues.
+Please only use one or the other._

+_Bonus Question: What is the difference between a Service and a Resource?_

+_Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics._

+_Please include your fully instrumented app in your submission, as well._

+**Final Question:**